yutak23/serverless-mysql-http/README.md

 There may be times when you don't want to connect to the PlanetScale from your local development environment for reasons such as:

 - There is a risk of unintended billing
-- In large-scale development, issuing ID and password to connect to the production service can be cumbersome
+- In large-scale development, issuing id and password to connect to the production service can be cumbersome
 - You may not want to register for PlanetScale if you just want to try out some prototyping development

 It seems that there are challenges to developing in a local environment while connected to PlanetScale.